akashmir/akashmir/README.md

 -  Hey, I’m @akashmir (ya thats my name not a place)
--  I’m some what a noob coder,wasted developer,or call me simple cracker(not a hacker)
+-  I’m some what a coder(copy paste),developer but wasted,or simply a cracker(not a hacker)
 -  I’m currently not learning anything just fcuked off
 -  You can contact me on
 instagram.com/akashmir.official